Are you passionate about how design can address global challenges and social issues by creating better connections between people?

 Murdoch-Kitt is the co-author of Intercultural Collaboration by Design: Drawing from Differences, Distances, and Disciplines through Visual Thinking (Routledge 2020).
 Based on her research with Dr. Denielle J. Emans at Roger Williams University, their book offers more than thirty visual thinking activities to support effective collaboration among diverse teams.
 Murdoch-Kitt and Emans are currently working together on a new book about how people in the creative disciplines demonstrate and utilize resilience.

 Before joining the Stamps School of Art & Design faculty, Murdoch-Kitt served as an Assistant Professor in the School of Design at the Rochester Institute of Technology.
 She also created and taught a variety of courses in the Graphic Design Programs at the University of San Francisco and California College of the Arts.
-She is a recent alumna of the National Steering Committee for the AIGA Design Educators Community, an organization that aims to support and foster professional development for design educators.
+She has served on the National Steering Committee for the AIGA Design Educators Community, an organization that aims to support and foster professional development for design educators.
 Her excellence in teaching and contributions to service within the discipline have been recognized by the Design Incubation Communication Design Educator Awards: Intercultural Design Collaborations in Sustainability; and the Decipher 2018 Design Educators Research Conference.
+Murdoch-Kitt is a 2022 Recipient of the Carol Hollenshead Inspire Award for Excellence in Promoting Equity and Social Change.

-Likely Majors/Minors: ARCH, ARTDES, BBA, CASC, CE, COMM, ENVIRON, HISTART, PSYCH, SI, SOC, STAT, SW
+Likely Majors/Minors: ARCH, ARTDES, BBA, CASC, CE, COMM, CS, ENTR, ENVIRON, HISTART, PSYCH, SI, SOC, STATS, SW

 Summer Opportunity: Summer research fellowships may be available for qualifying students.